Impact of Fintech on the Financial Industry

 Remember when the only way to pay a bill was by writing a check?
 Those days are gone, thanks to fintech.

-Here are some key areas where fintech is making a significant impact:
+Here are just some of the areas in which fintech has a massive impact:

 Payments